Monday, 23 December 2024

 Indonesia bans the iPhone 16 series due to unmet certification and investment commitments from Apple, with exemptions for personal use by travellers.

-On October 29, Agus Gumiwang Kartasasmita, ‘s Minister of Industry, announced that Apple’s iPhone 16 series would not be permitted within Indonesia due to unmet certification and requirements.
+On October 29, Agus Gumiwang Kartasasmita, ‘s Minister of Industry, announced that Apple’s iPhone 16 series would not be permitted within Indonesia due to unmet certification and investment requirements.
 According to Kartasasmita, Apple has yet to fulfil the promised commitments to the Indonesian government, including mandatory certifications and is falling short of its Local Content Requirement (LCR).
 LCR mandates that at least 40% of goods and services components must be sourced domestically before products can be legally sold or imported into Indonesia, with certain exceptions for specific goods or industries.

 Kartasasmita emphasised that with these commitments, Indonesia can issue the necessary permits for the iPhone 16 series.
 “We, the Ministry of Industry, are yet to be able to issue permits for the iPhone 16 because there are still commitments that Apple must realise,” he stated.